 TESTS USING COMPUTERS.
+[The following indicates procedures used in a normal semester.
+Precise implementation for Spring 2021 is yet to be determined.]
 For Tests 2 and 4, the computer science lab (Meyer 154) shall be reserved for our use.
 The lab machines shall be logged into special accounts for the purpose of test-taking.
 Internet access shall be turned off.
 Students shall use only Eclipse and a web browser; the browser shall be used only to view a local copy of the Java API.
 Students shall be given a few JUnit tests to clarify the problem but not the JUnit tests to be used in grading.

 ATTENDANCE.
-Students are expected to attend all class periods.
-It is courtesy to inform the instructor when a class must be missed.
+Students are expected to attend all class periods, in person whenever possible.
+It is courtesy to inform the instructor when a class must be missed or when you must attend virtually.

-EXAMINATIONS.
+Examinations.
 Students are expected to take all tests, quizzes, and exams as scheduled.
 In the case where a test must be missed because of legitimate travel or other activities, a student should notify the instructor no later than one week ahead of time and request an alternate time to take the test.
 In the case of illness or other emergencies preventing a student from taking a test as scheduled, the student should notify the instructor as soon as possible, and the instructor will make a reasonable accommodation for the student.
 The instructor is under no obligation to give any credit to students for tests to which they fail to show up without prior arrangement or notification in non-emergency situations.
-The final exam block, when Tests 3 and 4 are held, is Tuesday, May 7, at 10:30 am.
+The final exam block, when Tests 3 and 4 are held, is Thursday, May 6, at 1:30 pm Tuesday, May 4, at 10:30 am.
 I do not allow students to take finals early (which is also the college's policy), so make appropriate travel arrangements.